nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </box>

-1. Mark a student as present in Class Manager
+1. Mark a student as present in Class Manager.

    1. Test case: `present s/STUDENT_NUMBER tut/1`<br>
-      Expected:The student with STUDENT_NUMBER is marked as present for the first tutorial.
+      Expected: The student with STUDENT_NUMBER is marked as present for the first tutorial.
       <br><br>

 ### Mark all displayed students as present